 The extent of your experience as a rider may also support your claim that lane-splitting was appropriate under the circumstances.
 Most important, however, is showing that the other driver did something even more dangerous than you're act of lane-splitting.
 For example, you might be able to show that the driver caused the accident when the driver made an abrupt lane change without signaling, drifted from one lane into another, or texted while driving.
 Again, support from a police report or witness may be crucial in convincing an insurance adjuster that the other driver's carelessness was a significant factor in the accident.

-For more tips on establishing liability after a bicycle-car accident -- and everything you need to know to handle your insurance claim or personal injury lawsuit -- get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
+For more tips on establishing liability after a bicycle-car accident—and how to handle your insurance claim or personal injury lawsuit—get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).

 And before you file an insurance claim or lawsuit, talk to a car accident lawyer to make sure you know your options and your rights are protected.
 Learn more about hiring a car accident lawyer.
 You can also connect with a lawyer directly from this page for free.